d3/d3/README.md

 Next, from the root directory of this repository, install D3's dependencies:

-    npm install
+    make install

 You can see the list of dependencies in package.json.
-Npm will install the packages in your $NODE_PATH, or in the node_modules directory, if unset.
+NPM will install the packages in the node_modules directory.